Who Is Kanye West?

 Marriage to Kim Kardashian

 In 2012 West released a compilation album, Cruel Summer, showcasing artists on his GOOD Music label.
 But that year the headlines were more concerned over his relationship with the reality-TV star Kim Kardashian, which began in April.
 They got engaged in October 21, 2013, after West proposed at the AT&T baseball stadium in San Francisco, and they married on May 24, 2014, in the historic Fort di Belvedere in Italy.
 Andrea Bocelli sang as Kardashian walked down the aisle, in front of guests that included the designer Rachel Roy, the tennis champion Serena Williams, the film director Steve McQueen and music stars John Legend, Q-Tip, Rick Rubin, Tyga and Lana Del Ray.
 The couple have three children: daughter North (born June 15, 2013) son Saint (born December 5, 2015) and another daughter (born via surrogate January 15, 2018).
-The couple is expecting their fourth child via surrogate in 2019.
+The couple welcomed their fourth child, son Psalm, via surrogate in May 2019.